arc64/dataharvest-2016-commandline/README.md

 ``` $ sudo <your command> ```

-Be careful though, there are some ramifications to doing this
+Be careful though, there are some ramifications to doing this.

+TODO: explain this

 ##Getting all the data
 There have been a lot of tutorials on scraping, getting data out of documents and freedom of information requests.